WHAT PHOTO ID WILL I NEED TO VOTE? WHEN?

 - Absentee ballot security: Following allegations of absentee ballot fraud in the Congressional District 9 election, particularly in Bladen and Robeson counties, S824 directs the SBOE to make recommendations on how best to improve the security of mail-in absentee voting.
 The SBOE must report its recommendations to the Joint Legislative Elections Oversight Committee by March 1, 2019.

-- Public education on ID: With only five months before the first election where NC voters will have to show photo ID, S824 requires the State Board of Elections to engage in an “aggressive voter education program.”
-Information about the new law will be handed by poll workers starting in the 2019 municipal elections and mailed to all voters.
-At least two educational events must be held in each county before Sept.
-1, 2019.
-Finally, a special mailing will be sent to registered voters without a DMV-issued ID.
+- Public education on ID: S824 requires the State Board of Elections to engage in an “aggressive voter education program.”
+Information about the new law will be handled by poll workers starting in the 2020 presidential primary and mailed to all voters.
+At least two educational events must be held in each county.
+Find an educational seminar near you at demnc.co/idseminars.
+A special mailing will also be sent to registered voters without a DMV-issued ID.

 - More partisan poll observers: Prior to S824, county political party chairs were able to appoint observers to be inside of polling places monitoring the voting on behalf of their party.
 S824 expands that to also allow state political parties to appoint as many as 100 additional poll observers who can be deployed statewide.
 With five political parties in NC, that could mean as many as 500 additional partisans with the authority to be inside polling places.

 - New penalty for making fake IDs: S824 also creates a new crime — making fake photo IDs for the purposes of voting is a Class I felony.